pptam/pptam-tool/installation/How_to_use.md

 The following settings are used if the `2_deploy_files.py` plugin is used:
 - FILES_TO_INCLUDE: the list of files, separated by space, to include in the output folder

+### Typical setups

+If you want to load test an application that is *already deployed*, have a look at the `design_website` folder.
+You do not need to deploy the system under test using docker and you might only need the `load_test_locust.py` plugin.
+If you need want to deploy the system under test, have a look at the `design_jsonserver`.

 ## Execution

 Once a test design is present, its possible to execute tests using the `execute_test.py` script within the `execute` folder.
 This script accepts three arguments: